New Song School Of The Arts

 Performance

-New Song School of the Arts’ piano program also emphasizes personalized learning goals to help students achieve specific milestones, whether it’s mastering a challenging piece, improving sight-reading, or composing original music.
-By focusing on a comprehensive and balanced approach, students become proficient pianists and develop a deep appreciation for music as an art form.
+New Song School of the Arts’ brass program also emphasizes personalized learning goals to help students reach specific milestones, whether it’s mastering challenging pieces, improving sight-reading, or composing original music.
+By following a comprehensive, balanced approach, students become proficient brass players and develop a deeper appreciation for the art of music.

 Music Explorer Program

 Not sure where to start when choosing an instrument?
-Allow us help you in this process.
+Allow us to help you in this process.

 theory